kumarabhay1029/BCA_SEM-2_notes/isa-complete-summary.md

 > **ISA** is the “language” and rules for the CPU; **assembler** and **compiler** are the translators that help your programs speak that language to the computer! 🖥️🔗📝

 ---

-#### 😊 Any more questions or doubts about ISA, assembler, or compiler?
-Ask away, or tell me to move on to the next topic in MCS-202!